Projective and affine structures in positive characteristic I: Chern class formulas and Characterizations of projective spaces: Introduction

 \subsection{Review of complex projective and affine structures}

-\leavevmode\\ Before continuing to explain our study in the present paper, let us briefly review what is a projective (resp., an affine) structure defined on a complex manifold.
+Here, let us briefly review what is a projective (resp., an affine) structure defined on a complex manifold.

 A {\it projective} (resp., {\it an affine}) {\it structure} on a complex manifold of dimension $n>0$ is a maximal system of local coordinates in the analytic topology modeled on the complex projective space $\mbP_\mbC^n$ (resp., the complex affine space $\mbA_\mbC^n$) such that on any two overlapping coordinate patches, the change of coordinates may be described as a projective transformation on $\mbP_\mbC^n$ (resp., an affine transformation on $\mbA^n_\mbC$).
 On a complex manifold equipped with a projective (resp., an affine) structure, there is a {\it projective} (resp., an {\it affine}) {\it geometry}, in the spirit of F. Klein's Erlangen program, that locally agrees with the geometry of $\mbP^n_\mbC$ (resp., $\mbA^n_\mbC$).

 Projective and affine structures on complex manifolds arise in many areas of mathematics and are still actively being investigated.
 For example, such additional structures on Riemann surfaces (i.e., complex manifolds of dimension $1$) play a major role in understanding the framework of uniformization theorem.
-An important consequence of the uniformization theorem for Riemann surfaces is that any closed Riemann surface is isomorphic either to the complex projective line $\mbP^1_\mbC$, or to a quotient of the complex affine line $\mbA_\mbC^1 \ \left(\subseteq \mbP_\mbC^1 \right)$ by a discrete group of translations (i.e., a $1$-dimensional complex torus), or to a quotient of the $1$-dimensional complex hyperbolic space $\mbH^1_\mbC \ \left(\subseteq \mbP_\mbC^1 \right)$ by a torsion-free discrete subgroup of $\mr{SU}(1, 1)\cong \mr{SL}(2, \mbR)$.
+An important consequence of the uniformization theorem for Riemann surfaces is that any closed Riemann surface is isomorphic either to the complex projective line $\mbP^1_\mbC$, or to a quotient of the complex affine line $\mbA_\mbC^1 \left(\subseteq \mbP_\mbC^1 \right)$ by a discrete group of translations (i.e., a $1$-dimensional complex torus), or to a quotient of the $1$-dimensional complex hyperbolic space $\mbH^1_\mbC \left(\subseteq \mbP_\mbC^1 \right)$ by a torsion-free discrete subgroup of $\mr{SU}(1, 1)\cong \mr{SL}_2(\mbR)$.
 This implies that by collecting various local inverses of a universal covering map (from $\mbP^1_\mbC$, $\mbA^1_\mbC$, or $\mbH^1_\mbC$), we have a canonical projective structure on each closed Riemann surface.
 Also, it is shown that $1$-dimensional complex tori are the only closed Riemann surfaces admitting an affine structure.

+In the case of higher dimensions, there are nontrivial obstructions for the existence of a projective structure because not all complex manifolds have such a structure.
+This fact can be verified, e.g., by a very useful formula providing a necessary condition on Chen classes for the existence of a projective structure, which was proved by R. C. Gunning (cf. ~\cite[Part II, Section 8, Theorem 5]{Gun}).